Managing Waste

 In 2020, we completed an in-depth waste characterization study to help us better understand what gets thrown away in our restaurants and what can be recycled.
 This allows us to identify areas where we can get better so we can continue to optimize waste diversion.

-Knowing what is in our trash is only the beginning.
 We continue to track and monitor recycling rates across our restaurants and optimize waste diversion and recycling.

 (Represents landfill diversion rate at U.S.-owned and operated restaurants)